-Large employers with a financial year running from 1 April to 31 March should already be thinking about their modern slavery statement for 2016/17.
+Large employers are expected to publish their annual modern slavery statement within six months of the end of the financial year, meaning that organisations with a financial year of 1 April to 31 March should publish their statement no later than the end of September each year.
 What do you have to consider when writing a modern slavery statement, how should it be structured and what can it contain?

 Government’s guidance on timing of publication